"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Researchers say the early changes seen with higher blood pressure may set the stage for problems with thinking, memor"...

-Zebeta (bisoprolol fumarate) is a beta1-selective (cardioselective) adrenoceptor blocking agent without significant membrane stabilizing activity or intrinsic sympathomimetic activity in its therapeutic dosage range.
+ZEBETA is a beta -selective (cardioselective) adrenoceptor blocking agent without significant membrane stabilizing activity or intrinsic sympathomimetic activity in its therapeutic dosage range.
 Cardioselectivity is not absolute, however, and at higher doses ( ≥ 20 mg) bisoprolol fumarate also inhibits beta2-adrenoceptors, chiefly located in the bronchial and vascular musculature; to retain selectivity it is therefore important to use the lowest effective dose.

 Bisoprolol fumarate is eliminated equally by renal and non-renal pathways with about 50% of the dose appearing unchanged in the urine and the remainder appearing in the form of inactive metabolites.
 In humans, the known metabolites are labile or have no known pharmacologic activity.
 Less than 2% of the dose is excreted in the feces.
 Bisoprolol fumarate is not metabolized by cytochrome P450 II D6 (debrisoquin hydroxylase).